tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.argmax(input, axis=None, name=None, dimension=None)` {#argmax}

-Returns the index with the largest value across axiss of a tensor.
+Returns the index with the largest value across axes of a tensor.

 ##### Args: